stefanprodan/timoni/CONTRIBUTING.md

 - a good commit message (see below)
 - all code must abide [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
 - names should abide [What's in a name](https://talks.golang.org/2014/names.slide#1)
-- code must build on both Linux and Darwin, via plain `go build`
+- code must build on Linux, macOS and Windows via plain `go build`
 - code should have appropriate test coverage and tests should be written to work with `go test`